codenart/codenart.github.io/_posts/2-css/2017-08-24-css-13-media-query.md

 ## More about media query conditions

-Besides, creating constrains based on viewport's dimensions.
-We also have other
+Besides creating constrains based on viewport's dimensions, we also have other
 choices:

 - Media type: `screen`, `print`, `speech`, `all`